-To have a successful boudoir shoot, you’ll want to ensure that the following things are done.
+To have a successful boudoir photoshoot, you’ll want to ensure that the following things are done.
 First, you must have gotten to know your client and have a firm grasp of what they want from the photo session and final images.
-You must take that information and make a plan for makeup, hair, wardrobe, background, photography equipment and setup.
-On the day of the shoot, you’ll need to coach your client through poses step by step clearly and concisely.
-And finally, you’ll need to do post-production on the photos to put them together for delivery in a way that exceeds the client’s expectations.
+You must take that information and make a plan for makeup, hair, wardrobe, background, photography equipment, and setup.
+On the day of the photoshoot, you’ll need to coach your client through poses step by step clearly and concisely.
+And finally, you’ll need to do post-production on the boudoir photos to put them together for delivery in a way that exceeds the client’s expectations.

-At its core, a boudoir is simply a specialized form of portrait photography.
+At its core, shooting boudoir photos is simply a specialized form of portrait photography.
 But before you go making preparations for a high-key fashion shoot, be sure to have a sit-down consultation with your client.
 What are they looking for?
-Don’t assume they want beauty dishes and a glamor magazine look.
+Don’t assume they want beauty dishes and a glamour magazine look.
 Many people prefer the low-key look of natural light for boudoir images.

 Perhaps more than any other form of photography, boudoir is a personal choice on the part of the client.
-Your client has probably thought long and hard about the decision to do a boudoir shoot.
+Your client has probably thought long and hard about the decision to do a boudoir photoshoot.
 There was something that inspired them to do it, maybe a particular photograph or photographer.
 You need to ask them, “what is boudoir photography to you?”

 Phone calls and emails are easy, but they aren’t enough when prepping for a boudoir shoot.
 You need a face-to-face meeting.
 This allows you to build a comfortable relationship with your client, to help them be at ease with you and your style, and to help you fully understand what they are hoping to get out of their boudoir session.

 Don’t rely solely on verbal communications.
 A Pinterest page or other mood board with boudoir photography ideas is invaluable.
-Give your client homework and make them show you examples of what they like and what they hate.
+Give your clients homework and make them show you boudoir photo examples of what they like and what they hate.